sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gvnc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A GObject for VNC connections
+Short desc    : A GObject for VNC connections
 URL          : https://wiki.gnome.org/Projects/gtk-vnc
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : gvnc is a GObject for managing a VNC connection.
+Descript     : gvnc is a GObject for managing a VNC connection.
 It provides all the
              : infrastructure required to build a VNC client without having to deal
              : with the raw protocol itself.
 ```